 Della Rollins is a freelance photo editor and video producer.
 Her stance is similar to Daniella’s.

 Editorially speaking, with budgets being tight in the magazines I work on (and only getting tighter), a photographer’s location is absolutely crucial since we don’t have money to send them to different regions for a story.
 We have to rely on local talent, and the best photographers are able to collaborate with me to talk about where to photograph since I’m not always familiar with the city we’re photographing in (which is actually a value-add to a shoot for me as a photo editor).

-Crossing over to the side of advertising agencies, Julie Rosenoff, Art Production Manager at Havas, dug into scenarios where a photographer’s location could be considered and others where it might not.
+Crossing over to the side of advertising agencies, Julie Rosenoff, a senior art producer and consultant, dug into scenarios where a photographer’s location could be considered and others where it might not.

 It depends on the type of project.
 For example, if it’s a piggyback photo shoot (adding on to a TVC production), we would focus on local photographers without flying someone in.
 This is mostly due to the photographers’ knowledge of the area and shoot location, but also the impact on the budget.